Svampens/HobbyGame/README.md

 # HobbyGame
-Just another hobby game project made in the Godot game engine
+Just another hobby game project made by me in the Godot game engine